ALife-Newsletter/Newsletter/edition_012/00_Foreword.md

-**Artificial Life Newsletter 012 -- Fishes**
+**Artificial Life Newsletter 012 -- Summer Beaches**

 # A word from the team

 Welcome to the 12th issue of the Alife Newsletter!
-In tandem with ALIFE 2023, this is the first **Physical Edition** of the newsletter!
+In tandem with ALIFE 2023, this is the first edition of the newsletter with a **Physical Edition** which you can find at the ALIFE2023 conference.
-Keep it as a memento, or show it to your friends!
+If you're at the conference and you pick up a copy, keep it as a memento, or show it to your friends!

 The theme for this issue is **summer beaches!**.
 We have Fish fossil robots, simulated fishes, sand beasts, and even some RL-powered sand to put in your aquarium.
 Of course, you can also get some great seafood in Hokkaido.

-Because of physical limitations, the texts in this edition are shorter, and without animated gifs.
-But don't worry, you can still see and extended version of the newsletter on the usual website (which you can access using the QR code in the back).
+We had to constrain how much information we could include in our physical edition, but not to worry: this digital edition---whether you have accessed it via the QR code, via your inbox, or are viewing it online---has no such constraints, and is full of incredible (longer-form) contributions.

 As always, we appreciate any feedback and suggestions for future content.
 If you are in ALIFE 2023, please come say hi to us!
 We'd be